mapninja/Earthsys144/Labs/Week_04/Table_Operations_in_QGIS_pt1.md

 ### Selecting on a (Joined) Table & Calculating a Field

-_IMPORTANT NOTE: It appears that there is a slight difference in the way some versions of QGIS (LTR vs Nightly Build, etc…) prepend the name of source tables to fields in a join.
-In the Nightly build, which I am editing this workshop with, an underscore ‘_’ is used, and in the LTR version, it appears that a decimal ‘.’ is used.
+*IMPORTANT NOTE: It appears that there is a slight difference in the way some versions of QGIS (LTR vs Nightly Build, etc…) prepend the name of source tables to fields in a join.
+In the Nightly build, which I am editing this workshop with, an underscore `_` is used, and in the LTR version, it appears that a decimal ‘.’ is used.
 Please keep these types of differences in mind when building queries.
-It is for this reason that using the Search in the Expression Editor is a good idea, then you are using YOUR field names, as your version of QGIS has built them._
+It is for this reason that using the Search in the Expression Editor is a good idea, then you are using YOUR field names, as your version of QGIS has built them.*

 Now, let’s select items based on the joined tables.